 Covid-19 vaccine: Oxford, AstraZeneca final-stage trial data shows 70% efficacy of shot

-The data raised questions about the most effective dosing regimen, and how well it worked for adults above the age of 55.
+The data raised questions about the most effective dosing regimen and how well it worked for adults above the age of 55.

 The coronavirus vaccine developed by the Oxford University and United Kingdom-based drugmaker AstraZeneca has 90% efficacy in a small group who got a half-dose first, but only 62% among them were given two full doses, the trial data published in The Lancet showed on Tuesday.
 The overall vaccine efficacy across both groups was 70.4%.